Here’s How to Honor Your Parent Who Can’t Be With You On the Big Day

-5. Have a moment of silence.
 During the ceremony, have your officiant signal a moment of silence for your loved ones that couldn’t be at the wedding.
 Then, list off their names for a special tribute.

-7. Have a song played in their honor.
 Did your mother love “Somewhere Over the Rainbow?”
 Maybe your father loved Frank Sinatra?
 Have the DJ play their favorite song during the reception in remembrance.